CALFRESH AWARDS PEOPLE UP TO $292 PER MONTH FOR GROCERIES!

 CalFresh Eligibility Overview

-Step 1) Are you a College Student under CalFresh?
+Step 1) Are you a College Student?

-You are considered a student if you are:
+CalFresh considers you a student if you are:

 Age 18-49, physically and mentally "fit" for employment, and enrolled in at least 6 units.